BessHung/Pewlett-Hackard-Analysis/README.md

 -	How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-According to the critiria for the number of retiring employees per title given by the Pwelett Hackard, it didn't exclude the employees who are already resigned.
+According to the critiria for the number of retiring employees per title given by the Pwelett Hackard, it didn't exclude the employees who were already resigned.
 Thus, I create an additional query to add the condition `titles.to_date = '9999-01-01'` to filter out disable employees, and that will be total of 72,458 roles need to be filled, please see the detail number in the column of **Count of retiring employees** in the summary table below.

 ```SQL
 Select count(e.emp_no),